g-pengrend/ollama/README.md

-# Build RAG with Python
+# RAG Builder with Python

-## Seamlessly Integrate PDF, Text, and HTML Documents (Currently supports these only)
+## Seamlessly Integrate PDF, Text, and HTML Documents (Supports these formats only currently)

 ### Installation Steps

 1. **Install Anaconda:**
-   - Download and install Anaconda from the [official website](https://www.anaconda.com/products/distribution#download-section).
+   - Download and install Anaconda from the [Anaconda website](https://www.anaconda.com/products/distribution#download-section).

 2. **Create and Activate Conda Environment:**
    - Create a new environment: `conda create -n ollama python=3.10`